wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/S/Stone_Shape.md

 **Duration:** Instantaneous

 You reshape one stone object of Medium size or smaller, or a 5-foot section of stone into any form you choose.
-For example, you could shape a large rock into a weapon, statue, or chest, make a small passage through a walls less than 5 feet thick, seal a stone door shut, or create a hiding place.
+For example, you could shape a large rock into a weapon, statue, or chest, make a small passage through a wall less than 5 feet thick, seal a stone door shut, or create a hiding place.
 The target can have up to two hinges and a latch, but more complex mechanics aren’t possible.

 **At Higher Levels.**